-Losing everything is not enough
+Losing everything was not enough

 ON NOVEMBER 8 it was business as usual for Simon Porter, who hopped in his car and headed out to work a night shift.